-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2020 UT2 Autism Intervention Research Network on Physical Health (AIR-P) Program.
-The purpose of this program is to establish and maintain an interdisciplinary, multicenter research forum for scientific collaboration and infrastructure building.
-This Research Network will provide national leadership in research to advance the evidence base on effective interventions for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD) as they transition to adulthood across the lifespan, with a focus on addressing physical health and well-being.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 UT5 Developmental Behavioral Pediatrics Research Network (DBPNet).
+The purpose of this program is to establish and maintain a national, multisite, collaborative research network for scientific collaboration and infrastructure building.
+This Research Network will provide national leadership in research to advance the evidence base in the developmental, behavioral, and psychosocial aspects of pediatric care to improve clinical services and health and related outcomes for children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities across the lifespan.